S (EP)

-S is the second extended play (EP) by American singer SZA; it was self-released on April 10, 2013.
-After meeting members of independent label Top Dawg and releasing her debut EP See.SZA.Run (2012), SZA began working on S, beginning recording in May 2013.
+S is the second extended play by American singer SZA; it was self-released on April 10, 2013.
+After meeting members of independent label Top Dawg and releasing her debut EP See.SZA.Run (2012), SZA began working on S, beginning recording in early 2013.
 SZA worked with a variety of producers on the album, including Zodiac, Patrick Lukens, Brandun DeShay, WNDRBRD, Waren Vaughn and Felix Snow.
 S is characterized as an alt-R&B album with production that "twists and mutates."

-Upon release S was met with acclaim from music critics, who commended the extended play's musical themes and direction.
-SZA promoted the extended play with the release of a music video for the song "Ice Moon"; the video was directed by Lemar & Dauley.
+SZA promoted the mixtape with the release of a music video for the song "Ice Moon"; the video was directed by Lemar & Dauley.

 Background

 SZA first met members of Top Dawg Entertainment during the CMJ Music Marathon in 2011, when her boyfriend's clothing company sponsored a show in which Kendrick Lamar was performing.
 A friend attending the show with her presented early SZA songs to TDE president Terrence "Punch" Henderson, who enjoyed the material and stayed in touch.
 On October 29, 2012, SZA released her debut self-released extended play entitled See.SZA.Run, which featured production from Brandun DeShay, APSuperProducer, among others.
 In June 2013, Top Dawg Entertainment stated plans to sign two more artists, announcing on July 14 that SZA had been signed to the label.